Daniela Ciobanu

-Daniela Ciobanu (born 9 March 1995) is an inactive Moldovan tennis player.
+Daniela Ciobanu (born 9 March 1995) is a Moldovan tennis player.
+She competes in UTR Pro Tennis Tour and plays in German women's team circuit.

 She has a career-high singles ranking of world No. 710, achieved on 15 June 2015.

-Ciobanu represents Moldova in the Fed Cup where she has an overall win–loss record of 8–14.
+Daniela Ciobanu represents Moldova in the Billie Jean King Cup where she has the most ties played (27), most single wins (14–10) and most years played (9) with best result being the promotion to Group II in 2017.